 Beyond left and right: how to boost your creative and analytical thinking

-Letting go of the false idea that you’re inherently left-brained or right-brained should feel invigorating and liberating.
+Letting go of the false idea that you’re inherently left-brained or right-brained should feel invigorating.
 Too often, we write off a weakness or a strength as simply an inherent trait based on our left- or right-brained dominance.

-But if you’re not restricted, nor supported, by right- or left-brained dominance, you can begin to re-envision and redefine your own skills and passions.
-And you can find the confidence to chase after the dreams and goals that you might have discounted in the past.
+But if you’re not restricted, nor supported, by right- or left-brained dominance, you can begin to redefine your own skills and passions.
+And you can find the confidence to chase after dreams and goals that you might have discounted in the past.

-Regardless of your old ideas of being left-brained or right-brained, try the following to wake up both hemispheres, power up your thinking, and keep both halves of your brain healthy and stimulated.
+Regardless of your old notions of being left-brained or right-brained, try the following to wake up both hemispheres, power up your thinking, and keep both halves of your brain healthy and stimulated:

 Fuel your brain with a daily dose of the Smart Supplement.